-- (a) Mongolia and the Agency shall, at the request of either, consult each other on amendment to this Agreement. - (b) All amendments shall require the agreement of Mongolia and the Agency. - (c) Amendments to Part I of this Agreement shall enter into force in the same conditions as entry into force of the Agreement itself. - (d) Amendments to Part II of this Agreement may, if convenient to Mongolia, be achieved by recourse to a simplified procedure. - (e) The Director General shall promptly inform all Member States of the Agency of any amendment to this Agreement.
+- (a) Bhutan and the Agency shall, at the request of either, consult each other on amendment to this Agreement. - (b) All amendments shall require the agreement of Bhutan and the Agency. - (c) Amendments to this Agreement shall enter into force in the same conditions as entry into force of the Agreement itself. - (d) The Director General shall promptly inform all Member States of the Agency of any amendment to this Agreement.